top of page

 3. Putting together a city plan is a big job.
 Our “together and apart structure” will both ease the task and provide flexibility.
 To some degree, the structure *is* the plan.

-4. VLR pulls everything together and gives the city more visibility so should have some priority for SF.
+4. VLR pulls everything together and gives the city more visibility so should have some priority.

 bottom of page